 Best time to go to South America

-Before we dive in, let’s discuss a little bit about when to go to South America.
+Before diving in, let’s discuss a little about when to go to South America.
 As I mentioned before, you should know what you want to do here.
-Officially, summer starts in December and ends in March and winter starts in June and ends in September.
+Officially, summer starts in December and ends in March; winter begins in June and ends in September.
 This continent is massive, so the seasons varies per country.

-The best time to go to South America for summer is around November to avoid the big crowd and the heat or late March.
-If you don’t mind the crowd, definitely plan your trip around December to February.
+The best time to go to South America for summer is around November to avoid the big crowds and the heat or late March.
+If you don’t mind the crowd, plan your trip from December to February.

-The best time to visit South America for winter activities such as skiing is between July to August, but if you want to avoid that but still want to enjoy bearable winter, plan your trip around June or the end of September.
+The best time to visit South America for winter activities such as skiing is between July and August.
+If you want to avoid that but still enjoy bearable winter, plan your trip around June or the end of September.

 The pins are colour-coded to help you identify each itinerary or trail.
 To enlarge the map, click the top right corner icon.
 Credit: Map data: Google

 Now to the fun part!
-I made four different itineraries for 3-weeks South America trip depending on the places and activities to be done.
-Check out which one you prefer below, I also added tips on visiting each place or country.
+I made four different itineraries for 3 weeks South America trip depending on the places and activities you want to do.
+Check out which one you prefer below.
+I also added tips on visiting each place or country.

 Every tourist, traveller, and holidaymaker is different.
 Some like to stay in one place for a longer time and explore as much as possible, Others don’t mind airports and like to see as many countries and cities as possible during their time off from work.

 Some people also want to relax during a vacation, sit on the beach, read a book, or enjoy a cold drink.
 Some want to learn history, visit museums, and talk to the locals.